lihz6/rust-the-book/README.md

 r#match();
 ```

-> Note: Use only for compatible purpose, when new keywords added.
+> GUIDE: Use only for backward compatible purpose.

 ## 3.1 Variables and Mutability